Medicare costsHow much will Medicare Parts A, B, C and D cost?

 Help with prescription drug costs*

-The federal government helps millions of Medicare beneficiaries pay their prescription drug costs.
-Those who qualify for extra help enjoy free or reduced drug coverage premiums and reduced out-of-pocket costs.
+The federal government helps millions of Medicare beneficiaries pay their prescription drug plan costs.
+Those who qualify for Extra Help enjoy $0 or reduced drug coverage premiums and lower out-of-pocket costs.
 Some people qualify for prescription drug help automatically, while others need to apply.

 Medicare Savings Programs

-Under this program, your state Medicaid program helps you pay your Medicare premium, and in some cases, your deductibles and coinsurance.
-Millions of people receive help through Medicare Savings Programs, which have different names in different states.
+Under these programs, your state Medicaid program may help you pay your Medicare Part A or Part B premium and, in some cases, your deductibles and copays.
+Many people receive help through Medicare Savings Programs, which have different names in different states.

 Supplemental Security Income (SSI) benefits

-It is important to remember that applying for extra help is not the same as joining a prescription drug plan.
-Whether you qualify for extra help or not, to get prescription drug coverage you have to choose to enroll in a Medicare Advantage plan with prescription drug coverage or a stand-alone prescription drug plan.
+*Applying for Extra Help is not the same as joining a prescription drug plan.
+Whether you qualify for Extra Help or not, to get prescription drug coverage you have to choose to enroll in a Medicare Advantage plan with prescription drug coverage or a stand-alone prescription drug plan.